Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Introduction

 \section{Introduction}

-While the methods developed in the present work are fairly general and apply to different model problems, we focus on the specific task of approximating the stochastic Landau-Lifshitz-Gilbert equation as it contains many of the difficulties one encounters in nonlinear and stochastic partial differential equations.
+While the methods developed in this work are fairly general and apply to different model problems, we focus on the specific task of approximating the stochastic Landau-Lifshitz-Gilbert equation as it contains many of the difficulties one encounters in nonlinear and stochastic partial differential equations.

 The Landau-Lifshitz-Gilbert (LLG) equation is a phenomenological model for the dynamic evolution of the magnetization in ferromagnetic materials.
 In order to capture heat fluctuations of the magnetization one considers a stochastic extension of the LLG equation driven by stochastic noise, see e.g.,~\cite{brown1963thermal, kubo1970brownian} for some of the first works devoted to the modelling of magnetic materials under thermal agitation.
-Following these early works, great interest in the physics community lead to extensive research, see e.g.,~\cite{berkov2007magnetization,garcia1998langevin,kohn2005magnetic, mayergoyz2009nonlinear,Scholz2001Thermal} to name a few examples.
+Following these early works, great interest in the physics community lead to extensive research, see e.g. e.g.,~\cite{berkov2007magnetization,garcia1998langevin,kohn2005magnetic, mayergoyz2009nonlinear,Scholz2001Thermal}.